-Any kind of dog, regardless of the eye color, doesn’t need sunglasses.
-However, if your dog is old and you want to protect their eyes, you may have them sport a pair of sunglasses when you walk them outside.
+Any kind of dog, regardless of eye color, doesn’t need sunglasses.
+However, if your dog is old and you want to protect its eyes, you may have it sport a pair of sunglasses when you bring it outside.

 Are Blue-Eyed Pitbulls Good Police Dogs?

-If your blue-eyed Pitbull’s overall health is excellent, and you have them checked for eye diseases, and the results come out as favorable, your pup can be trained as a police dog.
+If your blue-eyed Pitbull’s overall health is excellent and they are free from eye diseases upon vet examination, your pup can be trained as a police dog.

-Pitbulls are known to have a very stable temperament; that’s why they can quickly learn how to be a bomb or drug-sniffing dogs.
+Pitbulls are known to have very stable temperaments; that’s why they can quickly learn how to be effective and reliable bomb or drug-sniffing dogs.

 Adult blue-eyed Pitbulls are among the most controversial dogs out there because many kennel clubs do not recognize them.
 In fact, they are considered faulty and undesirable by many pet owners.

-Despite this, many dog enthusiasts still find themselves searching for this dog variety because of its rarity.
-They purposefully overlook the fact that adult Pitbulls with blue eyes can carry congenital anomalies because of their genetic makeup.
+Despite this, many dog enthusiasts still find themselves searching for these dogs because of their rarity and unique appearance.
+They tend to overlook the fact that adult Pitbulls with blue eyes can carry congenital anomalies because of their genetic makeup.

 Regardless, they deserve the proper care, regular veterinarian attention, and the right environment for them to stay healthy.